mngadilinda/Python-React-and-Tailwind/README.md

 the application is good for desktops and laptops as well as small devices the user experience is good in all kinds of devices

+I am currently working on this application, at the moment it is not complete

 ![Screenshot 2023-04-02 at 16-37-21 GREYBOX-LEARN](https://user-images.githubusercontent.com/100442560/229359768-fd051f15-227f-4a06-b8bb-d6f8bb67b99c.png)